How to Structure (and get the most out of) Your Customer Development Interviews

 3) Be conversational

-– It shouldn’t feel like an interview!
+Using a script like this should not feel like an interview!
 They should feel like they’re just having a conversation with a friend about their problems at work.
 The more comfortable they feel with you, the more they will open up.
+This is part of the value and intention of the People section of questions.

 4) Go off script

-– The best stuff comes when you dig a little deeper on something that strikes a chord in the discussion.
-The script is there to be your roadmap, but there’s no reason you can’t return to it after a 5 minute digression about a specific pain or discovery about how the company operates.
+The best insights comes when you dig a little deeper on something that strikes a chord in the discussion.
+The script is there to be your roadmap, but there’s no reason you can’t return to it after a 5 minute digression about a specific pain, or discovery about how the company operates.

 5) If they’ve made an MVP…ask to see it!